Podcasts and radio

 Wind Down Wisdom

-Every week, I’m part of Radio 3’s Classical Wind Down with Niall Breslin.
+Every week, I’m part of BBC Radio 3’s Classical Wind Down with Niall Breslin.
 I add a smattering of science into an evening of classical music.
-In each episode, I share a science-backed way to relax: from going on a run to stroking a pet.
-To be honest, I could do with practising a bit more of what I preach.
+In each episode, I share a science-backed way to relax, from going on a run to stroking a pet.
+To be honest, I could do with practicing a bit more of what I preach.

 Unexpected Elements

-I often present Unexpected Elements, a weekly BBC World Service show where I’m joined by an international panel of journalists to look at the science hiding behind the news.
+I often present Unexpected Elements, a weekly BBC World Service show where I’m joined by an international panel of journalists to look at the science behind the news headlines.

 Science expert

-I often appear on other shows as a science ‘expert’, including news programmes like Newshour
+I often appear on other shows as a science ‘expert’, including live programmes like Newshour and Woman’s Hour.

-I also regularly contribute to Radio 4’s Inside Science, where I share the science stories that have caught my eye that week, from new versions of the periodic table for physicists to what science says about how to cut onions without crying.
+I regularly contribute to Radio 4’s Inside Science, where I share the science research that has caught my eye that week, from how to avoid satellite collisions, to how to cut onions without crying.

 You can hear me on the BBC World Service’s climate change show, The Climate Question.
 I recently appeared on an episode about why coral reefs are surprisingly important for protecting our changing planet.